Free Kitchen Hacks eBook

 Dairy-free Waffles with Syrup

-This dairy-free breakfast comes together quickly, with ingredients that most bakers and home cooks already have in their pantry, making it a family favorite in our household.
+This dairy-free breakfast (along with my No-Milk Pancakes!) comes together quickly, with ingredients that most bakers and home cooks already have in their pantry, making it a family favorite in our household.

 Close up of maple syrup dripping down Dairy-Free Waffles

-• Oil.
-The extra fat is what distinguishes this waffle batter from pancake batter.
+The extra fat is what distinguishes this waffle batter from pancake batter, and in this case, we are using oil.
+Any neutral oil will do, I usually use canola oil.

-Dairy-Free Waffle ingredients including salt, flour, egg, oil, water, vanilla extract, brown sugar, and baking powder
+Overhead view of the ingredients for Dairy-Free Waffles - salt, flour, egg, oil, water, vanilla extract, brown sugar, and baking powder.

 Dairy-Free Waffles Tips and Tricks